 Moderator’s proposal 3:

-Specify functionality that will allow RedCap UEs to be explicitly identifiable to networks and network operators and allow operators to restrict their access.
+Specify functionality that will allow RedCap UEs and 1 Rx RedCap UEs to be explicitly identifiable to network operators during initial access and allow operators to restrict their access.
+The details of identification (e.g. by means of msg 1 or msg 3) will be determined by RAN#91e.